cldeluna/cosmic-heartbreaker/UsingDocker_Cheatsheet.md

 ---

 ### Installing Docker

 To run any Docker container (aka Docker image) you will need to install Docker Desktop on your Mac or Windows system (see note below about Docker Desktop for Windows and consider Docker Toolbox if you run other virtualization software) or Docker Engine on your linux host.

-The instructions below focus on Mac and Windows operating systems as those tend to be the most common.
+The instructions below focus on Mac and Windows operating systems as those tend to be the most prevalent.

 #### Install on your Operating System of choice

 [Installing Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)

 [Installing Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
-WARNING: The Docker Desktop application is only supported on Windows 10 64-bit and requires Hyper-V and the Containers Window features to be enabled.
+WARNING: The Docker Desktop application is only supported on Windows 10 Pro (or better) 64-bit and requires Hyper-V and the Containers Window features to be enabled.

-This means that other Virtualization software that does not support HyperV will not work work (i.e. VNware Workstation and VirtualBox) while you have Hyper-V enabled and Docker Desktop won't work when you have have Hyper-V disabled (but VirtualBox and VMware will).
+This means that other Virtualization software that does not support HyperV will not work work (i.e. VMware Workstation and VirtualBox) while you have Hyper-V enabled and Docker Desktop won't work when you have have Hyper-V disabled (but VirtualBox and VMware will).

 If you have existing Virtualization software installed and which you use, Docker Toolbox for Windows is still available.